If you’re getting bored of playing 2K and want to do something else, read “Becoming Kareem” by Kareem Abdul-Jabbar. It is the NBA legend’s memoir.

 (And to be totally transparent with you, if you use this link (which is an affiliate link) to buy something, I will get a small commission, at no extra cost to you.
 So thanks in advance.)

 P.S.
-I lied about not knowing Abdul-Jabbar was friends with Bruce Lee prior to reading the book.
+I lied about not knowing Abdul-Jabbar was friends with Bruce Lee before reading the book.

 I’m an Asian who loves basketball –of course, I knew Lee taught him martial arts.